12 clever designs for the painfully tiny apartments of the future

 As the world confronts the horrors of climate change, we’re having to think about how we can live more sustainably.
 One way is to move into a smaller home, which can curb your environmental footprint by 45%.

 To many, the idea of squeezing into tighter living quarters doesn’t seem very appealing.
-But a new collaboration between the Japanese design brand Muji and the University of Art and Design in Lausanne, Switzerland, developed with clever furniture and accessories designed for living in tiny spaces.
+But a new collaboration between the Japanese design brand Muji and the University of Art and Design in Lausanne, Switzerland, developed clever furniture and accessories designed for living in tiny spaces.
 Their project, called Compact Life, is currently on display at Milan Design Week, and it makes the concept of downsizing feel like an opportunity to embrace minimalism and free yourself from clutter.

 Muji is well known for its anthropological approach to design.
 The “Muji method” involves carefully observing people’s daily routines, then designing innovative solutions to very specific problems.
 For this project, Muji partnered with undergrads in the university’s department of industrial design to study how people interact with small spaces.
 The students documented how they lived in their own dorms and apartments.
 Then they interviewed people around the world to determine how others utilized the spaces in their small homes.